Poland Data Center Market SIZE & SHARE ANALYSIS - GROWTH TRENDS & FORECASTS UP TO 2030

 Poland Data Center Market News

-• December 2022: Atman purchased land, the 5.5-hectare site in Duchnice near Ożarów Mazowiecki, to build another data center.
-The Atman Data Center Warsaw-3 campus was scheduled to open in Q4 2024 with a target IT capacity of 43 MW.
+• December 2022: Atman purchased land, a 5.5-hectare site in Duchnice near Ożarów Mazowiecki, to build another data center.
+The Atman Data Center Warsaw-3 campus is scheduled to open in Q4 2024 with a targeted IT capacity of 43 MW.

-• August 2022: A new colocation facility would expand Atman Data Center Warsaw-1.
+• August 2022: A new colocation facility is being planned to expand Atman Data Center named Warsaw-1.
 The F7 building would have a dedicated power capacity of 7.2 MW for customers’ IT equipment.
-The new server rooms of 2,916 sq. m were planned to be commissioned in February 2024.
+The new server rooms of 2,916 sq. m are planned to be commissioned in February 2024.

 We provide a complimentary and exhaustive set of data points on the country and regional level metrics that present the fundamental structure of the industry.
 Presented in the form of 50+ free charts, the sections cover difficult to find data on various countries on smartphone users, data traffic per smartphone, mobile and broadband data speed, fiber connectivity network, and submarine cables.